chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/16-navigating-to-and-reviewing-the-tasks-in-flight.md

 kt: 8735
 exl-id: 4305831f-952b-4d4a-98c4-1fc391a0e1f0
 ---
-# Review the tasks in flight
+# Review the tasks in flight in [!UICONTROL Enhanced Analytics]

 In this video, you will learn: